 Level I Accreditation

-- Describe medical/ethical issues pertaining to workers’ compensation cases.
+- Evaluate medical and ethical issues pertaining to workers’ compensation cases.